1. About sodium valproate

 It's important to get advice as soon as possible if you think you are pregnant or might become pregnant while taking sodium valproate.
 However, do not stop taking your medicine suddenly without talking to your doctor first.

 2. Key facts

-- It's usual to take sodium valproate once or twice a day.
+- You'll usually take sodium valproate once or twice a day.
 You can take it with or without food.

 - You'll usually start on a low dose.
 Your dose will gradually increase over a few days or weeks.

 - Valproic acid and semisodium valproate are similar to sodium valproate and work in the same way.
-However these medicines are used to treat different illnesses and doses will vary.
+However these medicines are used to treat different conditions and doses will vary.

-3. Who can and can't take sodium valproate
+3. Who can and cannot take sodium valproate

 To make sure sodium valproate is safe for you, tell your doctor if you:

-- have ever had an allergic reaction to sodium valproate or other medicines in the past
+- have ever had an allergic reaction to sodium valproate or any other medicine

 - have liver problems